 In 2001, when Michael was seven, we had a device implanted, which sends regular electrical impulses to his brain.
 We saw some improvement over time, but still did not have seizure control.

-Now thirteen, Michael continues to struggle to retain skills.
-While he can quote portions of lines from favorite books and videos, he has a functional vocabulary of about 25 words.
-Many days, he struggles to say, “I want cracker.”
+Now twenty-two, Michael continues to struggle to retain skills.
+While he can quote portions of lines from favorite books, videos and songs, he has a functional vocabulary of about 25 words.
+Many days, he has a difficult time asking for what he wants, even with the assistance of a communication device.
 He is not able to carry on a conversation or even answer a question.
-In sixth grade, he moved out of a self-contained classroom in the public school to a special program at a private school for children with disabilities.
-He rides the bus one and a half hours each way, every day.
+Now that he has graduated from the school system, community-based day programs will not accept him into their programs.
+We had to partner with other families with similar young adults to create our own.

 After many years of blood tests, EEGs, MRIs, PET scans, biopsies, chromosomal and genetic tests, no cause for the seizures has been found.
-After 21 medication trials, a diet, and an implant, he continues to average three tonic-clonic seizures per week and endures status epilepticus episodes every three to six months.
+After 21 medication trials, a diet, and an implant, he continues to have seizures each night during sleep, and endures status epilepticus episodes every three to six months.

 Through it all, Michael thankfully has maintained his pleasant, easy-going personality.
-His basic needs are simple—eat, sleep, read a book, watch a video.
-He is willing to go for a walk, go bowling, walk on the treadmill at the YMCA, put away the silverware from the dishwasher, and go anywhere that involves riding in the car.
-He has taught all of us so much about enjoying the simple pleasures in life, like Winnie the Pooh, Dr. Seuss, taking naps, and giving hugs.
+His basic needs are simple—eat, sleep, read a book, watch a video, listen to music.
+He is willing to go for a walk, go bowling, put away dishes from the dishwasher, and go anywhere that involves a bike, car, bus or train.
+He has taught all of us so much about enjoying the simple pleasures in life, like Winnie the Pooh, Stitch, Dr. Seuss, taking naps, and giving hugs.
 When Michael enjoys something enough to laugh out loud, we all laugh with him—we are so happy to see him happy.
-Of course, what would really make us happy is to have seizure control, and for Michael to progress, even if it is just to the point of being toilet-trained and able to dress and complete daily living skills independently.
+Of course, what would really make us happy is to have seizure control, and for Michael to progress, even if it is just to the point of completing daily living skills independently.